+The DAI WG will address all areas of Archive data formats, functions, and operations.

+Audit and certification issues are out of scope for this group (they are addressed by the Repository Audit and Certification Working Group.

 Rationale for Activity Agencies need to reduce the cost and increase the automation associated with acquiring, ingesting, managing, and disseminating data and metadata to, within, and from archives.
+The OAIS reference model and the Producer-Archive Interface Methodology Abstract Standard set a context for all archives.
+Further, registry/repositories are of increasing importance as the holders of re-usable metadata in the exchange of information.
+The needs of Producers, Archives, and Consumers will be met by developing additional standards addressing gaps in our current suite of standards.

 Archives, including both mission archives, final archives and repositories performing long-term preservation, need appropriate metadata to accompany data objects to facilitate long term preservation.
 Currently submission requirements are usually totally ad hoc by mission, or by a given multi-mission archive or final archive.
 Producers of information for archives often seek guidance on how to submit such information.

-The OAIS reference model and the Producer-Archive Interface Methodology Abstract Standard set a context for all archives.
-Further, registry/repositories are of increasing importance as the holders of re-usable metadata in the exchange of information.

-Goals Goal 1: Complete the ISO review of the CCSDS “Producer-Archive Interface Methodology Abstract Standard” (PAIMAS) Blue Book: 1) review and respond to any comments; 2) update the PAIMAS book as appropriate to achieve ISO standardization.
-The PAIMAS has been approved as International standard ISO 20652 Goal 2: Establish an extensible framework for a Submission Information Package (SIP).
+Goals Goal 1: Establish an extensible framework for a Submission Information Package (SIP).
 It will include mandatory and optional elements, with the ability to recognize categories of information and relationships:

 1) define the main metadata categories and attributes;